| |

 By the end of Week 3 we were granted

 weekend passes.
-I received a pass to go to New York City on Thanksgiving
+I also received a pass to go to New York City on Thanksgiving

-end of Week 6 we were sent home on leave for the Christmas and New Years
+end of Week 6 on Friday night December 19 we were sent home on leave for the Christmas and New Years

 holiday period, which was made up for by extending Basic Training to mid-January

 1959.
-This was primarily due to the Army policy of allowing the drill sergeants to spend the Christmas to New Year Holiday time with their families.
+This was primarily due to the Fort Dix policy of allowing the drill sergeants to spend the Christmas to New Year Holiday time with their families.
 However, I recall Sgt.
 Lee complaining about the drill sergeants having to

 span at Fort Dix I pulled my share of KP, but for some reason I never

 pulled guard duty.
+I returned from leave to Fort Dix and Company E on Sunday evening January 4, 1959.
 Now in the Army two months, I came off leave as Private

-E-2 Ryan, having been automatically advanced in grade on 28 December.
+E-2 Ryan, having been automatically advanced one pay grade on 28 December 1958.

 Our seventh week,

-the first full week of January 1959, was supposed to be bivouac training.
+the first full week of January 1959, was supposed to be for bivouac training.

 back to the barracks each night.